danmysak/reling/README.md

 ### `from` & `to`

 Limit the display of exam results to translations between specified source and target languages.

+### `answers`

+Use this flag to view your answers and corresponding scores for each sentence.

 ## Learning Statistics<a id="learning-statistics"></a>